Application Merge

 Goal

-Recognizing these limitations, our goal is to redesign the Forum Cataloging and Publishing tool by unifying the codebase, enhancing user workflows, and creating a more flexible, coherent platform that can adapt to evolving user needs and support broader contributor engagement.
+Merge the Cataloging and Publishing tools, unifying the codebase, enhancing user workflows, and creating a more flexible, coherent platform that can scale

 Roles